Xavier vs. Seton Hall Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Xavier Performance Insights

-- Xavier wins the rebound battle by 3.1 boards on average.
-It records 39.9 rebounds per game, which ranks 57th in college basketball, while its opponents pull down 36.8 per contest.
+- Xavier pulls down 39.9 rebounds per game (57th in college basketball) while allowing 36.8 per contest to its opponents.
+It outrebounds opponents by 3.1 boards per game.

-- Xavier knocks down 6.3 three-pointers per game (282nd in college basketball), while its opponents have made 6.3 on average.
+- Xavier knocks down 6.3 three-pointers per game (286th in college basketball) compared to its opponents' 6.3.
+It shoots 32.3% from deep while its opponents hit 30% from long range.

-- The Musketeers' 91.6 points per 100 possessions on offense rank 256th in college basketball, and the 86 points they allow per 100 possessions rank 83rd in college basketball.
+- The Musketeers rank 256th in college basketball by averaging 91.6 points per 100 possessions on offense, and defensively are 85th in college basketball, allowing 86 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.